zhuyuqing/bestconf/doc/tomcat.md

 Result
 -----------

-We use [JMeter](http://jmeter.apache.org) that is a widely adopted benchmark tools in the workload generator for MySQL to generate the target workload.
-Currently, the test type in our experiment is oltp and the test mode is simple, and we set num-threads to 16, oltp-table-size to 10000000, and max-time to 300.
-Figure 1 is the scatter plot of performance for MySQL under OLTP simple test mode.
+We use [JMeter](http://jmeter.apache.org) that is a widely adopted benchmark tools in the workload generator for Tomcat to generate the target workload.

 <table border="0" cellspacing="0" cellpadding="0" frame=void rows=none cols=none rules=none>
 <tr border="0">